yoshirozay/education/Data-Structures/Linked-List/README.md

 A LinkedList is a linear collection of data elements sequentially linked together by a series of nodes (cars on a train).
 Three elements to a linked list: head, node, and tail.
 We add elements to the head, the tail always points to the ether (nil) and each node is a car on the train with a pointer, pointing to the next car on the train.

+The LinkedList's killer feature is that it can add new elements to itself at O(1), Constant Time.

 ``` swift

 class Node {